Code-Institute-Submissions/jensalindgren-pro1/README.md

 - The website is tested on different devices.
 The website is responsive on all devices.

 - Pages is tested on different browsers.
 The website is working on all browsers.
+Like Chrome, Firefox, Safari and Edge.

 ## Manual Testing